 Starting Development Without Strategic Foundation

 The most expensive mistake involves beginning development work without clear strategic direction and requirements.
 Companies eager to "start building" often skip strategic planning, leading to solutions that don't address actual business needs or align with organizational capabilities.
-A logistics company spent $150,000 developing a custom routing optimization system before realizing their drivers couldn't use the complex interface and their operations team lacked data to validate recommendations.
-Strategic consulting would have identified these issues before development began, either preventing the project or ensuring proper foundation.
+Picture a logistics organization sinking six figures into a custom routing optimization system, only to discover that drivers can't use the complex interface and the operations team lacks the data to validate recommendations.
+Strategic consulting catches these issues before development begins, either preventing the project or ensuring it has proper foundation.

 Excessive Consulting Without Implementation

 Some companies get stuck in perpetual planning, conducting extensive consulting engagements without moving to implementation.
 While strategic planning is important, the goal is informed action, not endless analysis.
-One client spent 18 months on various consulting engagements, creating detailed strategies and roadmaps but never implementing anything.
-When they finally began development, much of their strategic work was outdated and needed revision.
+Eighteen months spent across various consulting engagements, producing detailed strategies and roadmaps but never implementing anything, is a recipe for outdated strategic work that needs to be revised before development can even begin.
 Balance strategic planning with implementation momentum.

 Choosing Based on Cost Rather Than Need